-The total principal amount outstanding under the Crown Bridge Note was \$65,280 and accrued interest of \$25,930 as of June 30, 2022.
+The total principal amount outstanding under the Crown Bridge Note was \$65,280 and accrued interest was \$25,930 as of June 30, 2022.

 In August 2022, the SEC filed a complaint against Crown Bridge due to its violation of Section 15(a)(1) of the Exchange Act.
 Crown Bridge agreed to surrender all conversion rights in its currently held convertible notes, including the Crown Bridge Note.
-Consequently, as of June 30, 2023, the Company reclassified the remaining principal balance of \$65,280 from a convertible note into a loan payable.
-Additionally, the Company recorded the remaining put premium of \$43,520 into gain on extinguishment of debt during the year ended June 30, 2023.
+Consequently, during fiscal year 2023, the Company reclassified the remaining principal balance of \$65,280 from a convertible note into a loan payable.
+Additionally, the Company recorded the remaining put premium of \$43,520 into gain on extinguishment of debt during fiscal year 2023.
 Therefore, the total principal amount outstanding under such agreement with Crown Bridge was \$0 after the reclassification of principal to loan payable as of June 30, 2023 (see Note 5).